Important: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.

 After you configured an Azure VM agent template, when you run a new Jenkins job, Jenkins will automatically provision a new Azure VM only if there is no executor available.

-A more common scenario is you want to restrict some jobs to always be running on a particular VM agent instead of Jenkins master.
+A more common scenario is you want to restrict some jobs to always be running on a particular VM agent instead of Jenkins controller.
 To achieve that:

 - Open your Jenkins project, under General, check "Restrict where this project can be run".